ReactiveX/RxCpp/README.md

 ## To download Rx

-Reactive Extensions is available for different platforms such as C%2B%2B, Javascript, .NET Framework 3.5, 4.0, 4.5, Silverlight 3 and 4, as well as Windows Phone 7 &amp; 8\.
+Reactive Extensions is available for different platforms such as C++, Javascript, .NET Framework 3.5, 4.0, 4.5, Silverlight 3 and 4, as well as Windows Phone 7 &amp; 8\.
 You can download the libraries, as well as learn about their prerequisites at the [Rx MSDN Developer Center.][1]

 The following topic describes the various platforms for which you can develop solutions using Reactive Extensions.

 To get the latest release of Rx, as well as learn about its prerequisites, please visit the [Rx MSDN Developer Center][1].

-## C%2B%2B
+## C++

-The Reactive Extensions for C%2B%2B (RxCpp) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in C%2B%2B.
+The Reactive Extensions for C++ (RxCpp) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in C++.

 ## Javascript